 As a final consideration, an experienced trucking attorney, as well as a firm with considerable resources, will have the financial ability to retain the various experts that are often necessary to prove and present the case in its best light to a jury, These experts may be: trucking industry compliance specialists, accident reconstruction engineers, financial and life care planners, economists, and medical experts.
 Keep in mind the trucking industry and their insurers have almost unlimited resources to fight the case, and will attempt to intimidate a less experienced lawyer into accepting a settlement that is not the true value of the case.
 Again, only an experienced truck accident lawyer has the knowledge, financial backing, and expertise to help you get the maximum value of your case.

 Call Toll-Free 800-525-2099 for a FREE CONSULTATION

 Don’t delay.
-Contact our law firm today to arrange a free consultation and case evaluation.
+If you have been in an accident with a large truck, contact our law firm today to arrange a free consultation and case evaluation.
 Call our main office toll free 800-525-2099.
 With offices located throughout Southern Oregon and Northern California we can serve you no matter where you are located.